-KRISTA SIMMONS IS A FOOD REPORTER, AVID COOK AND CULINARY ADVENTURER.
+KRISTA SIMMONS IS A FOOD WRITER AND CULINARY ADVENTURER.

-She loves covering the world’s unique culinary scenes, using food as a gateway to explore local culture.
-Her enthusiasm and energy is palpable, always leaving her readers and viewers hungry for more.
+She covers the world’s diverse culinary scenes using food as a gateway to explore local culture.
+Her enthusiasm and energy is palpable, always leaving her audience hungry for more.

-Krista is a regularly-occurring judge on TV shows such as Knife Fight, Top Chef Masters, and Hell’s Kitchen and has hosted segments on The Today Show, Queen Latifah, and KTLA, among others.
+Krista is a regularly-occurring judge on Knife Fight, Top Chef Masters, and Hell’s Kitchen and has hosted segments on The Today Show, Queen Latifah, and KTLA, among others.
 She’s a social influencer with a highly engaged audience on Twitter and Instagram.

 She first became interested in the fusion of food and travel as a young girl watching shows like “Great Chefs, Great Cities,” “Yan Can Cook,” and “Julia Child & Jacques Pépin Cooking at Home.”
 She was immediately fascinated by how viewers could explore the world through cuisine, so she set out to do the same.

 Today Krista lives in Los Angeles with her appropriately-named Shiba Inu puppy, Bento.
-When she’s not busy writing, she enjoys practicing yoga, swimming, and hiking — and of course having a laugh with friends over a glass of wine.
+When she’s not busy writing, she enjoys practicing yoga, swimming, and hiking with friends — followed, of course, by good eats.